davidwhogg/CorrelationFunctionEstimator/README.md

 Copyright 2018 the authors.
 All rights reserved (for now).

 ## Comments
-- Thinking about the relationship between correlation-function estimation and linear fitting.
+- Estimator generalized by thinking about the relationship between correlation-function estimation and linear fitting.
+- New estimator can be used to simultaneously estimate power spectrum and correlation function in one shot.
+- Also can be used to extract Fisher-information-saturating sufficient statistics for cosmological-parameter estimates.
+- Originally designed to look for gradients in cosmological power with respect to position, density, or other model-breaking anomalies.